iobroker-community-adapters/ioBroker.webui/README.md

 ## Concepts

+### Description

+The Designer uses Webcomponents, so the HTML you Design is inside of a Shdowroot of a Webcomponent.
+This mens, you cannot style <body> or <html> inside of the Stylesheet.
+To style the outer Layout, use the ":host" selector.
+This also means, you cannot use "on..." eventhandlers.
+Use the "@..." event assignment.

 ### Custom Controls in WebUI

 You can create own reusable CustomControls in WebUI.
 This can have individual Javascript, Properties and a template.